jlangaa/bouldr/README.md

 ## bouldr README
 The `bouldr` package is a toolkit for running Receiver Operator Characteristic (ROC) Curve analyses using a simple, formula interface.
 It also allows for intuitive visualization and statistical comparison of the curves.
 The statistical core of the package is `pROC`, a package developed by Xavier Robin and colleagues (see below).
+Many ROC packages focus on machine learning and classification use-cases.
+However, ROC is useful in psychology as well -- particularly in developing assessment instruments.
+A continuous score on a test can be ROC-ed against a target diagnosis to test the diagnostic efficiency of the test.
+ROC is the preferred approach because it assesses sensativity and specificity across the range of the scale, and can be used to identify optimal cut-scores.
+This package relies on pROC to perform the computation.

 ## Requirements
 - `R` version 3.5.0 or greater